Arijit-Sarkar03/oai_core_gnbsim/README.md

 ### Step-5
 Wait for the script to work as it has delay added to it don't run out of patience

+The containers will spin up one by one after a certain delay

-Now check for all the gnbsim containers if they are in healthy condition or not
+Once all the containers are up and running check for all the gnbsim containers if they are in healthy condition or not

 You can check for IP allocation of UE as learnt above

 Ping Test multiple container to check for connectivity
 ### Handling errors
 - Note-1: the oai-core can be unstable so if the core doesnot spin up healthy cancel the running script using `Ctrl + C` or `Ctrl + D`
-- Note-2: berfore re-using the script put down the core containers using the `python script` or `./down.sh` If any issue persists check the SQL file `oai_db3.sql` issues are generally over sim registration portion, correct for any syntax errors and then use the `generator.sh` script again
+- Note-2: berfore re-using the script put down the core containers using the `sudo python3 core-network.py --type stop-basic` or `./down.sh`
+If any issue persists check the SQL file `oai_db3.sql` issues are generally over sim registration portion, correct for any syntax errors and then use the `generator.sh` script again

+#### Stictly follow the Constraints before running `generator.sh` again

 ### Step-6 - Undeploy
 #### Undeploy gnbsim
 Undeploy all the gnbsim container instances by executing the command: